Authorship

 Because empirical seed zones are not currently available for tapertip hawksbeard, generalized provisional seed zones developed by Bower et al. (2014), may be used to select and deploy seed sources.
 These provisional seed zones identify areas of climatic similarity with comparable winter minimum temperature and aridity (annual heat:moisture index).
 In Figure 6, Omernik Level III Ecoregions (Omernik 1987) overlay the provisional seeds zones to identify climatically similar but ecologically different areas.
 For site–specific disturbance regimes and restoration objectives, seed collection locations within a seed zone and ecoregion may be further limited by elevation, soil type, or other factors.

 The Western Wildland Environmental Threat Assessment Center’s (USFS WWETAC 2017) Threat and Resource Mapping (TRM) Seed Zone application provides links to interactive mapping features useful for seed collection and deployment planning.
-The Seedlot Selection Tool (Howe et al. 2017) can also guide restoration planning, seed collection, and seed deployment, particularly when addressing climate change considerations.
+The Climate Smart Restoration Tool (Richardson et al. 2024) can also guide restoration planning, seed collection, and seed deployment, particularly when addressing climate change considerations.

 Occurrence Map